TV vs Monitor For Gaming

 If you want to play at a high refresh rate and actually make use of framerates above 60, a monitor is an obvious choice.
 Most TVs with high refresh rates only use those refresh rates for interpolation, not raw visual performance, and even the few that do have worse input latency than monitors.

--Sync Technologies are supported by both TVs and monitors but are much more affordable on the latter than the former.
-Relatively, anyway- FreeSync and G-Sync displays still have a hefty price premium over displays that don’t support those features.
+-Sync Technologies are supported by both TVs and monitors but are much more affordable on the latter.
+FreeSync and G-Sync displays still have a hefty price premium over displays that don’t support those features so make sure you use the technology if you are going to buy it.

-If all you need is a solid gaming experience at a low price, it’s going to be much easier to achieve that with a monitor than it is on a TV, especially if you’re serious enough about gaming to play competitively.
+If all you need is a solid gaming experience at a low price, it’s going to be much easier to achieve that with a gaming monitor than it is on a TV, especially if you’re a competitive player.

 When we are looking at monitors vs TVs for gaming, it’s clear that monitors win.
 However, if you prioritize viewing over playing, you’ll get a superior viewing experience for less money on the TV side.

 Last but not least is comfort, which TVs win pretty conclusively thanks to larger viewing distances and wider viewing angles.
-There’s a reason that TVs are the go-to for couch gaming and local multiplayer-- it’s simply a better experience overall.
+There’s a reason that TVs are the go-to for couch gaming and local multiplayer, they simply create a better experience overall.

-Monitors seem to be the better choice for pure gaming performance and latency and they win more of our categories (3 to 2 if you weren’t keeping count).
-So they’re the winner, right?
+Monitors seem to be the better choice for pure gaming performance, latency and they win more of our categories, so we have a clear winner.

 There are still going to be scenarios where you might want to use a TV instead.
-If you’re playing local multiplayer games, for instance, a TV and a couch are going to be much better than a bunch of people huddled around a small desk and an even smaller monitor.
+If you’re playing casual single-player games, for instance, a TV and a couch are going to be much better than desk and monitor setup.

-Moreover, if you’re using a Xbox One X or PS4 Pro, a TV with HDR might be a more viable option, although there are certainly great monitors for console gaming.
+Moreover, if you’re using an Xbox One X or PS4 Pro, a TV with HDR might be a more viable option, although there are certainly great monitors for console gaming.

 If you also aren’t serious about playing competitively and don’t have the technology to drive high refresh rate displays, the ability to sit back, relax, and play a game on your widescreen TV is going to be superior to hunching over your desk and wildly tapping keys and buttons.

 Ultimately, gaming is about choice, especially PC gaming.
-The winner here really depends on what you want out of a gaming experience.
+The winner here really depends on what you want out of your gaming experience.

-But if you’re a casual gamer, or a social gamer, then a TV might just offer a better gaming experience for you.
-Just… make sure you turn on “Game Mode”.
+But for the social gamers out there, a TV might just offer a better gaming experience for you.